Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 2. script that prints all the groups the current user
+File 3. script that changes the owner of the file hello to the user betty